How to Settle Disagreements About Energy Consumption

 - Efergy Elite Classic - basic display screen model (no data download function).

 - Efergy Engage Hub - connects to an internet router and allows you to view usage on your computer, smart phone, or tablet.
 You can even check usage when you're not at home or work.
-Also available for premises with solar.
+Solar energy monitor also available.

 - Power Tracker - a solution for customers who want higher accuracy, or for larger premises over 100 amps per phase.